igamenovoer/PeiDocker/docs/index.md

   # device settings, will override the stage-1 device settings
   device:
     type: cpu # can be cpu or gpu

+  # proxy settings
+  # inside the container, the proxy will accessed as http://{address}:{port}
+  # note that whether the proxy is used or not depends on the applications
+  proxy:
+    address: null # this means to use the proxy settings of stage-1
+    port: null
+    enable_globally: null
+    remove_after_build: null
+    use_https: null

   # storage configurations
   storage: